PygmalionAI/blog/src/content/projects/RWKV5/index.md

     - Projects
 ---

+**NOTE**: This page will be updated regularly.

 ## Introduction
 Over the past few weeks, we've been collaborating with the [RWKV](https://github.com/BlinkDL) team to pre-train a RWKV v5 model.
 Due to the H100s we were generously provided, we decided to aim for a 7B model.

 Before we get into the details, let's discuss what RWKV even is.